fltk/fltk/.github/ISSUE_TEMPLATE/fltk-build-or-usage-question.md

 ---
 name: FLTK build or usage question
-about: Please use our FLTK discussions group (forum) fltk.general for your question!
+about: Please use our FLTK discussions group (forum) fltk.general for your question
 title: ''
 labels: ''
 assignees: ''